GoodStuff-Fm/goodstuff/broadcasts.markdown

 ---
-title: Broadcasts
+title: shows
 date: 2016-03-01 11:14:00 -06:00
-permalink: "/broadcasts/"
+permalink: "/shows/"
-description: This is the complete list of shows hosted on Goodstuff.FM including active and retired broadcasts.
+description: This is the complete list of shows hosted on Goodstuff.FM including active and retired shows.
-layout: broadcasts
+layout: shows
 ---